Statute of Limitations on Credit Card Debt

 NOLO.com: Statute Of Limitations

-When Does The Clock Start Ticking?
+When Does The SOL Clock Start Ticking?

-But in some states the clock doesn’t start until 6 months after the last payment.
+However, in some states the clock doesn’t start until 6 months after the last payment.
 So make sure you read the fine print of the law in your state.

 Beware Of Re-Aging